SprutCAM

-SprutCAM is a high-level Computer-Aided Manufacturing (CAM) software that provides off-line features for programming of various CNC machines used for cutting, wire electrical discharge (EDM), 2, 3, and multi axial (CNC Swiss-Type Lathe) machining.
+SprutCAM X is a high-level Computer-Aided Manufacturing (CAM) software that provides off-line features for programming of various CNC machines used for cutting, wire electrical discharge (EDM), 2, 3, and multi axial (CNC Swiss-Type Lathe) machining.

 The program was developed by SprutCAM Tech Ltd based in Limassol, Cyprus.

 SprutCAM only supports Microsoft Windows 10/11 version.

 History

-SPRUT Technology was founded in 1997 by Alexander Kharadziev, who recruited a team of engineers to build a company for developing CAx software.
-And released its own product, SprutCAM, in 1997.
-The company was relocated in 2021.
+SPRUT Technology, LTD. was founded in 1987 by Alexander Kharadziev, who recruited a team of engineers to build a company for developing CAx software, with its headquarters at Naberezhnye Chelny, Russia, and released its known product, SprutCAM, in 1997.
+This is one of the oldest Russian developers of PC-based  CAx software.

 The headquarters is now located in Limassol, Cyprus.